-Shared Intelligence and Kairos Future are able to provide a complete service that meets the needs of a wide range of requirements for futures-based research and support.
+Shared Intelligence and our partner agency Kairos Future are able to provide a complete service that meets the needs of a wide range of requirements for futures and scenarios-based research and support.

 Shared Intelligence (SI) are a highly respected public policy consultancy that has worked with many public sector clients at all levels of government.
 Their national clients include: MHCLG, Department of Education, Department of Health, Arts Council England, Public Health England, and the Local Government Association.
 They have extensive experience working with regional and local bodies including local economic partnerships, devolved regions, local authorities, and community-based organisations across the UK.
 They are skilled in futures methodologies as well as strategy and evaluation, improvement support, peer learning, and partnership-building.
 Their team have delivered high-profile horizon scanning assignments for national clients, including the MK2050 commission for Milton Keynes, the future of public libraries for Arts Council England, the future of local government for CLG, and several of the most recent local industrial strategies.

 Kairos Future (Kairos) has more than 25 years of experience in helping their clients to develop strategy based on deep analysis of future trends and scenarios.
 They have offices in Stockholm, Gothenburg, Malmö, and Shanghai.
 They are widely acknowledged as one of the foremost international experts on foresighting techniques, and have worked for such multinational companies as: Ericsson, Volvo, IKEA, AstraZeneca, IBM, Skanska, Kraft Foods, Tetra Pak, Nissan, and E-on, as well as a large number of other private and public sector clients, including many municipal, city, regional and state governments across Northern Europe and Latin America.